jonnymind/SIRPAS/Base_System/Combat/Simplified_Combat.md

 ### Fight Resolution

 The fight is performed in the following order:
-1. have everyone involved rolls on the selected skill.
+1. Everyone involved rolls on the selected skill.
 1. To each roll, add the __dominance__ of the skill chosen by every character, and if present, also the __dominance__ of their weapon.
 1. Order the scores from each party in decreasing values.